Create and Deploy Managed K8s

 Use the

-drop-down menu to select a K8s pod security policy from the list of displayed options or create a new policy and attach.
-This example shows creating a new policy.
+drop-down menu to select a K8s pod security Admission from the list of displayed options or create a new pod security admission and attach.
+This example shows creating a new admission.

-Create a new policy per the following guidelines:
+Create a new pod security admission per the following guidelines:

 - Click in the